❤ Small production on demand❤ Certified RJC precious metals❤ Fine Principles — Made in Pforzheim❤ Fairmined licensed brand

 Surface processing (= Oberflächenbearbeitung)

 We love the aesthetics of sharp edges, and we hope you do too.
-To maintain this particular feature, we leave the surface as pure as possible after casting.
-Accordingly, all our pieces have a slightly textured but shiny surface.
+To preserve this unique feature, we keep the surface as pure as possible after casting.
+As a result, all our pieces have a slightly textured yet shiny surface.

 T

 A piece of jewellery can be worn every day, which means that plated rings and bracelets, in particular, can wear off more quickly than earrings.
 It is completely normal as they automatically come into contact with other objects.
-Hence, we offer a touch-up service in which the goldsmith cleans the surface, and plates your piece again.
+Hence, we offer a touch-up service in which the goldsmith brings back the original shine, and specializes only on the surface of your jewellery.

 Transformation (= Transformation)